GMAO-SI-Team/geos-build-env/README.md

    VERSION OPTIONS:
       --baselibs-version=<tag>
-         Tag of Baselibs to checkout (Default: v6.0.17) --esmf-version=<tag>
+         Tag of Baselibs to checkout (Default: value in versions.sh) --esmf-version=<tag>
          Tag of ESMF submodule to checkout in Baselibs (Default: Tag in Baselibs being built) --gcm-version=<tag>
-         Tag of GCM to build (Default: 10.16.1, useful only if --build-gcm is on) --fv3-version=<tag>
+         Tag of GCM to build (Default: value in versions.sh, useful only if --build-gcm is on) --fv3-version=<tag>
-         Tag of FV3 Standalone to build (Default: 1.1.0, useful only if --build-fv3 is on)
+         Tag of FV3 Standalone to build (Default: value in versions.sh, useful only if --build-fv3 is on)

    OTHER OPTIONS:
       -h|--help